tytydraco/yessleep/out/If_you_wake_up_and_hear_the_shower_running_just_let_it_be.md

 He just stood there, with his hand awfully close to the gun on his hip.

 “This is my son, Michael,” I continued.
 “I’m taking him up to enlist, you see.
-At the National Guard camp.”
+At the army base.”

 “At four in the morning?”

 “Wanted to beat the traffic.”

-“Camp San Luis Obispo?” the officer asked.

-“Exactly,” I said.

 “You’re going south, sir,” he said.
-“Isn’t the camp the other way?”
+“Isn’t the base the other way?”

 He had me there.
 Right when I thought I had a decent cover story.